Dana Incorporated research snapshot

 Rating

-Auto parts supplier navigating a transformational Eaton Mobility merger with low valuation, negative GAAP earnings, and high leverage
+Improving cyclical auto supplier inside a transformational Eaton Mobility merger, with a low valuation, one-time-tax-inflated reported earnings, and high execution risk

 Trend status